 The department has 2 Workers Compensation policies, the primary policy is for employees and this policy applies to all employees who experience a work-related injury or illness.

 This policy does not apply to visitors, consultants, contractors, employees of contractors and consultants, persons employed through labour hire agencies nor volunteers, who should be referred to their own employer’s policies.

 The secondary policy relates only to school volunteers who experience a work related injury or illness.

 The return to work obligations under the legislation start as soon as a principal or their delegate have received any of the below:

 - an injured employee's WorkCover Injury Claim Form

 - notification from the WorkSafe Agent that they have received, either of these documents.

-The Safe and Well: Injury and Illness Management Framework (staff login required) has been developed for Principal/Workplace Managers to be used in conjunction with this policy.
+The (staff login required) has been developed for Principal/Workplace Managers to be used in conjunction with this policy.
 This document provides guidance in injury management to assist leaders in supporting injured staff and/or in identifying early onset signs associated with potential workplace injury or illness.

 Initial claims management